denismo/DynamoFS/README.md

 - You've got a data center but ther storage is limited and costly.
 You may be planning to go to cloud or waiting for budget to get more storage.
 In the meantime you need to rapidly increase your capacity.
 DynamoFS can help with that by allowing you to mount the unlimited network file system either on your client or on your NFS server.
-You can start using it literally in couple of minutes (very little configuration required) and you files are always accessible in case if in future you decide to switch.
+You can start using it literally in a couple of minutes (very little configuration required) and your files are always accessible in case if in future you decide to switch.

 - You've got an application which utilizes NFS or some other third-party file system for shared file storage but it's unstable, requires lots of maintenance and has limited capacity.
 With DynamoFS you can keep your application running as before but you get the benefits of predictable performance (tunable), fraction of maintenance time, virtually no downtime, and unlimited capacity.